-Deep Teeth Cleaning in Long Island City, NY
+Deep Teeth Cleaning - Long Island City, NY

 If you've been skipping your biannual dental check ups, you may be in for a surprise at your next dental check up.
 Gingivitis can progress into a more advanced stage called Periodontitis.
 What that means for you is that a regular cleaning may be insufficient, you may need a deep teeth cleaning instead.

 Here at Jackson Ave Dental, our dentists provide a thorough deep cleaning of the teeth.
 What it is, is a regular cleaning but with more.
 A normal teeth cleaning will only clean above the gumline while a deep teeth cleaning will clean below it.